JanKalo/KnowlyBERT/README.md

 ## Python Files

-This section only covers the files which are needed to reproduce the results.
+This section only contains the files which are needed to reproduce the results.

 ### 1) get\_results.py

 This script saves the results of the language model to given queries and parameters of the hybrid system.
-The parameters can be changed in get_results.py from line 343.
-For each evaluation and the given parameters a result directory (e.g. *<chosen_result_directory>* = 21.05._12:34:18_tmc_tprank2_ts5_trmavg_ps1_kbe-1_cpTrue_mmd0.7) is saved to evaluation/.
+The parameters can be changed in *get_results.py* starting from line 343.
+For each evaluation and the given parameters a result directory (e.g. `<chosen_result_directory>` = 21.05._12:34:18_tmc_tprank2_ts5_trmavg_ps1_kbe-1_cpTrue_mmd0.7) is saved to `evaluation/`.

 ```shell
 $ python3 get_results.py